 Eventually, you will be able to think about your Ex without pain; sadness and anger because the wrenching pain will be gone.
 You will once again anticipate some good times to come, and find peace and joy again in the experience of living.

 Finally and gradually you make it through the 7 stages of divorce and whilst life will never be the same, I think it helps to realise that Life being different doesn’t necessarily mean that Life will never be happy and fulfilling again.
 Yes it’s changed but then so have you.
 Don’t stay stuck in anger, bitterness and resentment.
 Get the help you need to move through the process and come out of it, as I like to say I did “A Phoenix.”

 After a divorce, women experience a great deal of anxiety.
 The future is uncertain and therefore, so is your security.
 Even in these days of independence, lots of families still divide up the responsibilities with men ‘doing’ the finances.
 I work with many women who experience embarrassment and stress as they have delegated solely, or mostly relied on, their husbands for financial support.
 Trying to figure out how to support themselves, and often times a family, may prove to be a real challenge initially.

-If you would like to speak with me personally 1-2-1 about how I can help you Take Stock, Take Charge, and Take Off or need help telling your children call me on 01883 818329 or email me in complete confidentiality at [email protected]
+If you would like to speak with me personally 1-2-1 about how I can help you here is my Take Stock, Take Charge, and Take Off Coaching in complete confidentiality